kou-yeung/AddressableAssetTool/README.md

 ## How to use

-1. Select "AddressableAssetTool"
+1.Select "AddressableAssetTool"

-2. Add "Build Rule"
+2.Add "Build Rule"

 ・Drag&Drop a folder to "path"